Dynamic Game Semantics: Dynamic Bicategorical Semantics

 \section{Dynamic Bicategorical Semantics}

-This section gives a \emph{categorical} description of how dynamic games and strategies capture dynamics and intensionality of computation, and shows that it is a \emph{refinement} of the standard categorical semantics of type theories \cite{pitts2001categorical,crole1993categories,jacobs1999categorical}.
+Let us first present a \emph{categorical} description of how dynamic games and strategies capture dynamics and intensionality of logic and computation, and show that it is a \emph{refinement} of the standard categorical semantics of type theories \cite{lambek1988introduction,pitts2001categorical,crole1993categories,jacobs1999categorical}.